 A Study of Pomalidomide Monotherapy for Children and Young Adults With Recurrent or Progressive Primary Brain Tumors

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT03257631|

-Recruitment Status : Recruiting
+Recruitment Status : Active, not recruiting

 First Posted : August 22, 2017

-Last Update Posted : August 23, 2018
+Last Update Posted : March 8, 2023

 |Condition or disease||Intervention/treatment||Phase|

 |Central Nervous System Neoplasms Medulloblastoma||Drug: Pomalidomide||Phase 2|

 Expanded Access : An investigational treatment associated with this study is no longer available outside the clinical trial.
 More info ...

 The study will consist of 4 parallel groups of participants, one for each of the following primary brain tumor types: high-grade glioma, medulloblastoma, ependymoma and DIPG.
 A Simon's Optimal two-stage study design will be applied to each group and enrollment will occur as follows: